-- 43. Sustaining capital is invested from time to time to maintain the productive capacity of an oil and gas development to produce income.
-Sustaining capital investment for the Site includes well modifications and replacement of well equipment and lease equipment that reaches end of life.
-Routine maintenance, testing expenses, and maintenance of site improvements are considered operating costs and are not included in sustaining capital investment.17 - 44.
+- 44. Sustaining capital is invested from time to time to maintain the productive capacity of an oil and gas development to produce income.
+Sustaining capital investment for the Site includes well modifications and replacement of well equipment and lease equipment that reaches the end of life.
+Routine maintenance, testing expenses, and maintenance of Site improvements are considered operating costs and are not included in sustaining capital investment.19 - 45.
 The income analysis considers sustaining capital investment in two ways.
-First, sustaining capital is deducted from income to calculate the net cash flow available for amortization of capital investment.
+First, sustaining capital is deducted from income to calculate the net cash flow available for amortizing capital investment.
 Second, sustaining capital investment is added to the original capital investment to determine the total capital investment to be amortized.
 Sustaining capital investment is recorded in the cash flow analysis in the year that well modifications were completed and annually for capital replacement of well equipment and lease equipment.

-17 Operating costs are discussed below in Section 6.3.
+19 Operating costs are discussed below in Section 6.3.

-15 This relationship, commonly referred to as the Rule of Six-Tenths, is an empirical relationship between the cost and the capacity of a manufacturing facility.
-The estimated cost = $((capacity) / (base capacity))^{0.6} x$ (base cost).
+17 This relationship, commonly referred to as the Rule of Six-Tenths, is an empirical relationship between the cost and the capacity of a manufacturing facility.
+The estimated $cost = ((capacity) / (base capacity))^{0.6} x$ (base cost).
+18 See Section 5.2.3 of the Summary Report.